smirnoffalexx/tx-decoder/README.md

-# tx-decoder
+# tx-detector
-There is a ethereum transaction decoder
+There is a ethereum transaction detector